akshaanxh/numpyCalC/README.md

 ## How to Run:
 1. Install dependencies: `pip install numpy`
-2. Run the script: `python calculator.py`
+2. Run the script: 'python matrixcalc.py'